Sponsored by Charm City Bluegrass, Garrison Forest School, Race Pace Bicycles, The Walters Art Museum, Charm City Puppets & (cool) progeny

 The shows are once a month on Saturday mornings through April, broadcast live on the radio with a live studio audience of little ones!
 (That’s where you come in.)

 The WTMD performance studio is a safe, clean environment with comfy furniture that’s ideal for climbing and sitting.
-Both our men’s and women’s bathrooms have stainless steel changing tables, and there will also be vintage cartoons playing on our flat screen TVs.
+Both our men’s and women’s bathrooms have stainless steel changing tables, and we now have stools for our bathroom sinks (so you don't have to hoist your little ones up to the faucet).

 Also -- kids under 2 are free!
 However, please reserve a free spot for your kid(s) under 2 so we know how many little ones to expect.